In any career path it’s always smart to have a plan for success; a clear outlook of where you would like to be in the course of time.

-In my experience most people who join the work of beauty stay in the career for life, as it really is such a fun and rewarding vocation.
+Many people who join the work of beauty stay in the career for life.
+It’s a diverse, ever changing and rewarding vocation.

-What you visualise, come up with during these quiet, dreaming moments of thought is actually your real and true future – and it will be unique to you. ( It is your own unique thoughts, dreams and goals that will show up when you sit down and really listen to your intuition.)
+What you visualise during quiet, dreaming moments of planning is actually your real and true future, unique to you.
+It is your own thoughts, dreams and goals that will show up when you sit down and really listen to your intuition.

 Please leave your thoughts and comments below.